PicoKernel/PicoKernel/modules/README.md

 Modules are the **features of the operating system**.
 They implement OS-level services and expose functionality to the Interface layer through stable APIs.

-In general, modules may handle:
-- system information services
-- logging and diagnostics
-- command routing logic
-- statistics and monitoring
-- protocol delegation (future)

 ---

 ## Our Implementation of Modules within PicoKernel